Thomas-Fulton/pycardgames/README.md

 Poker
 =====
 Disclaimer: Offical poker rules are not implemented, as I don't know how to play properly!
-The (probably incorrect) rules that I use with mates will be fully implemented however. (eg. no minimum raise.)
+The (probably incorrect) rules that I use with mates will be fully incorporated however. (eg. no minimum raise.)